TogAr2/MinestomPvP/README.md

 Potions and milk buckets are considered food: the Minestom food events are also called for drinkable items.

-### Experimental branch

-If you do not use a custom player implementation, you might want to use the experimental branch: `velocity-experiment`, which is made for better velocity and knockback.
+The extension uses a custom player implementation, if you use one, it is recommended to extend `CustomPlayer`.

 ### Events